danieelst/chess2fen-ai/README.md

 ## Using the container

-With Docker started, run `docker compose run --rm app` to start a container.
+With Docker started, run `docker compose run --rm app` to start a container (you can also use `run.sh`).
 The project files are mounted to your local files, so any changes made will be reflected in the container (e.g. updated code) and vice versa (e.g. saved models).